Why Does Coffee Make You Poop?

 One theory suggests that chlorogenic acid, another antioxidant in coffee, may speed up digestion and colonic activity by helping the stomach digest food more quickly.

-More research needs to back up these claims.
+More research is needed to support these claims.

 Other Health Conditions